pantolin/tIGArx/Improvements.md

 - Generalize Lagrange extraction operators to work thorough an interface and have a default implementation for full operators (tensor product should be treated as an optimization).
 - Remove ijk2dof or document it better: evil function, it has inconsistencies in the way it numbers degrees of freedom and a somewhat weird way of calculating indices.
-All The functions of this type should either be removed or very clearly documented (their code should be in the comment to prevent constant scrolling to check the signature)
+All the functions of this type should either be removed or very clearly documented (their code should be in the comment to prevent constant scrolling to check the signature)
 - Add lifting?